 POL 535 Public Policy Analysis & Evaluation (3 credits)

 Beyond the courses noted above, and contingent upon course availability, students will take additional courses (18 credits) offered by the Department of Political Science.
 Examples of courses offered toward the M.A. degree in Public Policy include the following:

-POL 502 Intermediate Statistics for Public Policy (3 credits)
+POL 502 Intermediate Statistics (3 credits)